 Many businesses will have a section on their storefront that showcases where they’ve been featured.
 This is a highly effective way to create social proof which builds buyer validation and trust in your business.

-Most themes you find in Shopify’s theme store will have a section that makes this extremely simple to setup.
+Many Shopify themes have a Logo List Section that makes this very simple to setup.

 One viral piece of content can make a huge long-term difference in your sales.
 You’ll find that getting press coverage using influencers and product blogs can be much more effective than sending out a press release.